-Selling and distribution expenses increased from EUR 1.1 million in 2011 by 385.7% to EUR 5.1 million in 2012.
-This increase is due to the increase in advertisement for the promotion of FAST products, the increase in decoration and promotion materials for the retail shops; which was offset by the decrease of transportation expenses from the export of goods resulting from the cessation of export trading business; as well as the decrease in number of personnel in sales and distribution department in the 2012.

-Selling and distribution expenses as a percentage of revenues increased and amounted to 4.5% in 2012 (2011: 1.3%).
+Selling and distribution expenses increased from EUR 5.1 million in 2012 by 20% to EUR 6.2 million in 2013.
+This increase is due to the increase in the decoration and promotion materials for the retail shops; this was offset by the slight decrease of advertisement for the promotiom expenses.
+Selling and distribution expenses as a percentage of revenues increased and amounted to 5.0% in 2013 (2012: 4.5%).